Budaiev/DntlBoldify/README.md

 ## Motivation
 Whole paragraphs of attributed text handled easily, even for multiple targets in the project.
-No need to gather separated NSAttributedString strings into the NSMutableAttributedString.
+No routine to generate NSAttributedString one-by-one in the NSMutableAttributedString.

 ## Decision
 Specify needed attributes via tagging.
-The right place  for this - Localized.strings, even long attributed texts just handled in the single key.
+The right place  for this - Localized.strings, even long and complex attributed texts just handled by the single localized key.

 ## Created by

 DntlBoldify is created with love at the [Design and Test Lab](https://www.dnt-lab.com) company.

-Idea, mentor: Krasylnikov Dmytriy, krasylnikov@dnt-lab.com
+Idea, mentor: Krasylnikov Dmytriy, krasylnikov@dnt-lab.com.

-Developer: Budaiev Aleksandr, budaiev@dnt-lab.com
+Developer: Budaiev Aleksandr, budaiev@dnt-lab.com.

 ## License
 DntlBoldify is available under the MIT license.
 See the LICENSE file for more info.